Menstrual Equity Fund

 Food Banks Canada, one of the country’s largest organizations to fight food insecurity, was selected to run the MEF pilot.
 Visit Food Banks Canada for implementation details.

-Phase 4: The pilot in action
+Phase 4: The MEF in action

 The MEF pilot began on September 1, 2023.
 Since then:

-- An initiative led by Indigenous Services Canada (ISC) to provide funding for free menstrual products in First Nations schools on reserves and in federal schools across Canada, and funding to Indigenous partners and the territorial and provincial governments for Northern schools.
+- An initiative led by Indigenous Services Canada to provide funding for free menstrual products in First Nations schools on reserves and in federal schools across Canada, and funding to Indigenous partners and the territorial and provincial governments for Northern schools.

 - An Employment and Social Development Canada–led project to ensure the provision of free menstrual products in federally regulated workplaces.